 Getting Your Wiscard

 All registered students at UW-Madison are entitled to a Wiscard (the official UW-Madison photo ID).
 Your Wiscard allows you to get a summer bus pass and to access other campus services.
-For information on how to get your Wiscard, contact the Wiscard office.
+The Wiscard website provides instructions for how to get your Wiscard.

 Room Furnishings